DataBiosphere/toil/docs/appendices/deploy.rst

 auto-deployed.
 Lastly, we'll deal with the issue of declaring :ref:`Toil as a dependency <depending_on_toil>` of a workflow that is packaged as a setuptools distribution.

 Toil can be easily deployed to a remote host.
-First, assuming you've followed our `blog instructions`_ to install Toil and use it to create a remote leader node on (in this example) AWS, you can now log into this into using :ref:`sshCluster` and once on the remote host, create and activate a virtualenv (noting to make sure to use the ``--system-site-packages`` option!)::
+First, assuming you've followed our :ref:`prepareAWS` section to install Toil and use it to create a remote leader node on (in this example) AWS, you can now log into this into using :ref:`sshCluster` and once on the remote host, create and activate a virtualenv (noting to make sure to use the ``--system-site-packages`` option!)::